kspears/kspearssite/content/about.md

 ---

 ## Who am I...
-Good question, I'm an IT professional who's worked in everyting from desktop support to server administration to software development and now I'm a engineering manager.
+Good question, I'm an IT professional who's worked in everything from desktop support to server administration to software development and now I'm a engineering manager.